bposzewiecka/PhaseDancerSimulator/README.md

 The following dependencies should be installed: pbsim2, snakemake, bedtools to run Tree-Seg-Dup simulator.

-### Step 2: Cloning the Tree-Seg-Dup repository
+### Step 2: Cloning the Tree-Seg-Dup repository and install PBSIM2 submodule

-To clone Tree-Seg-Dup repository, the following line should be executed:
+To clone Tree-Seg-Dup repository and install PBSIM2 submodule, the following lines should be executed:

 ```
 git clone https://github.com/bposzewiecka/tree-seg-dup.git
+./install.sh
 ```

 ### Step 3: Creating the configuration file